foliovision/fv-wordpress-flowplayer/readme.txt

 There are also server-side tools for fixing of this written in Python and there one for PHP, but it fails on videos bigger than the PHP memory limit.

+= Are there any known compatibility issues? =

+We heard about problems when using some fancy pro templates like OptimizePress (read below for fixing instructions) or Gantry framework.
+These templates often break the Wordpress conventions (probably as they often try to add too many non-template functions, like video support built-in into the template).
+We can debug the issues for you, just head over to our website and order the pro support.

 = I'm using OptimizePress template. =

 First click the "Check template" button on the pluging settings screen.
 It will likely report an issue like: